US STOCKS-Wall St ends lower on COVID-19 worries, tech weighs

 “The economic data shows there is still a challenge going forward,” said Willie Delwiche, an investment strategist at Baird in Milwaukee.
 “Congress better get its act together and pass another fiscal stimulus.”

-Apple and Microsoft dipped, each weighing more than any other company on the S&P 500.
+Apple declined 1.2% and Microsoft lost 2%, each weighing more than any other company on the S&P 500.

+The S&P 500 has exceeded the Nasdaq by nearly 3 percentage points over the past week, its greatest five-day outperformance over the Nasdaq since late March, reflecting a shift away from Amazon.com, Microsoft and other major technology companies that have led Wall Street’s gains in recent months.

 “This is an early indication of good signs that money is now flowing away from completely overbought Nasdaq into those names that will bode well when the economy starts finding more of a solid footing,” said Andrew Smith, chief investment strategist at Dallas, Texas-based Delos Capital Advisors.